As you can see from details on the "Who and What..." page, the Camp is involved in a number of activities, all of which are interesting and enjoyable.

 Camp

-guest presenter.
-Programs are historical in nature and are focused on the
+pm.
+Programs are historical in nature

-1861-1865 period.
-Specific topics within this focus are diverse, including
+and are focused on the 1861-1865 period.
+Specific topics within this focus are

 Current Camp Officers: